 Veteran Rapid Retraining Assistance Program (VRRAP)

 This is a new program the VA has implemented to support veterans who were never eligible for GI Bill benefits or their benefits have run out.
 This program can help veterans cover up to 12 months of tuition and receive an MHA payment.
 Eligibility requirements and more information can be found here.

-Please reach out to the School Certifying Officials at email@example.com for more information about certification and document submission, or to ask general questions.
+Please reach out to the Turing School Certifying Officials (SCO) at firstname.lastname@example.org for more information about certification and document submission, or to ask general questions.

 *GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government website at https://www.benefits.va.gov/gibill.